alwayslivid/ruminative/README.md

 * [Shodan](https://pypi.python.org/simple/shodan/)
 * Access to [Shodan](https://shodan.io), as well as the API key corresponding to your account.
 * Access to the target network with unfiltered internet access.

-**Disclaimer**

-This tool was designed for personal use, for my own personal purposes.